On the Iron Trail

 Accommodations: Giants Ridge has villas, lodge rooms and guesthouses.

-Scenic State Park, 32 miles north of Grand Rapids near Bigfork, has camping and a cabin.
+Scenic State Park, 32 miles north of Grand Rapids near Bigfork, has camping and a 1930s CCC cabin with a wood fireplace and kitchenette, though no bathroom.

 Dining: In Gilbert, the Whistling Bird offers a colorful menu of Caribbean dishes as well as steaks and chops.